AmplifiedHuman/Algorithms/README.md

 #### Huffman Tree Construction

 We can then construct the Huffman Tree by selecting the smallest two nodes and merging them, until there is one root left.

-Note that: if two nodes have equal weight, it doesn't matter which one we choose as the produced code will still adhere to the Huffman Tree Rules.
+Note that: When we are picking the two smallest nodes, there might exist multiple nodes with the same weight.
+The Huffman algorithm does not specify the method for choosing the correct node in these kinds of cases.
+So, no matter which node we pick as long as **their weight are equal** it will still encode the message with the optimal number of bits among prefix-free codes.

 ![Huffman Tree](/src/graphs/Huffman_Tree.png)